HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

 Regen only out of combat
-When entering a new dungeon, show title
+When entering a new dungeon, show title of the dungeon